-Born in Rocky Mountain House, Alberta and raised in Caroline, Alberta, Browning was a four-time Canadian figure skating champion and four-time World Champion.
+Born in Rocky Mountain House, Alberta and raised in Caroline, Alberta, Browning is a four-time Canadian figure skating champion and four-time World Champion.
 He represented Canada in three Winter Olympics, 1988 (finishing 8th overall), 1992 (6th) and 1994 (5th), and was given the privilege of carrying the Canadian flag during the opening ceremonies of the 1994 games in Lillehammer, Norway.
 Browning's other achievements are numerous, including three Canadian Professional Championships, three World Professional Championships, a Lou Marsh Trophy for top Canadian athlete (in 1990), Lionel Conacher Award winner (1990 and 1991), Order of Canada recipient (in 1990), an American Skating World Professional Skater of the Year Award (in 1998), and a Gustav Lussi Award from the Professional Skaters' Association (in 2001).
-The only trophy that he never won was an Olympic medal.
 He is also known as the Wayne Gretzky of figure skating due to his achievements, contributions to the sport and popularity in Canada.

 His energy and talent are welcomed by his fans, and embraced by his fellow skaters.
 An absolute craftsman on skates, Kurt's natural humor and rapport with the audience will always be an obvious highlight of his performance.

-Kurt has provided color commentary for figure skating competitions on NBC and ABC, and is currently working for CBC.
-He was most recently found in many Canadian homes as the co-host of CBC's Battle of The Blades.
+He has provided color commentary for figure skating competitions on NBC and ABC, and is currently working for CBC.
+Kurt is looking forward to his 30th year with Stars on Ice.